 Where this actually starts

 These patterns don't happen overnight.
-They show up as the relationship slowly erodes.
-Feelings that got avoided instead of felt.
-Hurt that got buried because saying it felt like too much of a risk.
-Needs that went unspoken so long they started feeling like proof that you want too much.
+They show up as the relationship slowly erodes, built out of feelings that got avoided instead of felt and hurt that got buried because saying it out loud felt like too much of a risk.
+The needs went unspoken for so long that they started to feel like proof you want too much.

 Most of this starts not with contempt, but with avoidance.